 The Cocoa Jungle

-Even though we didn't encounter a single chocolate crumb, world maps, colourful flow charts, cocoa pods, and roasted cocoa beans were intriguing enough to capture our interest.
+Even though we didn't encounter a single chocolate crumb in the Cocoa Jungle, world maps, colourful flow charts, cocoa pods, and roasted cocoa beans were intriguing enough to capture our interest.
 Do cocoa pods grow on branches or trunks?
 What actually happens with the pods when the beans are collected?
 And why is growing cocoa still a small family business?

 When I thought of a chocolate bar I never imagined a jungle behind it, and certainly not cocoa bean farmers.
 Now I think of much more when biting into a Lindor ball! (my daughter, 12)